Bao Nguyen

 Roles and Responsibilities

-While the role shares some common ground with UX writing and content strategy, it's its own distinct discipline.
-The focus is on dialogue as the main interface, rather than written content on a page or screen.
-A Conversational AI Designer also brings a deeper understanding of how AI systems actually work, which sets them apart from a traditional content or UX writer.
+While it shares some DNA with UX writing and content strategy, conversation design is its own distinct discipline.
+The interface is dialogue itself, not content on a page.
+Conversation Designers bring a working understanding of how AI systems function, which sets them apart from a traditional content or UX writer.

 Why Australian Organisations Should Care